sampokuokkanen/belated/README.md

 client.perform_belated(job, Time.now + 1.month)
 ```

-Note that you probably want to memoize the client, as it always creates a 'banker thread' now if you have no connection and there is the overhead of connecting to dRuby.
-Maybe even use it as a global!(`$client`)
+Note that you probably want to memoize the client, as it always creates a 'banker thread' and there is the overhead of connecting to dRuby.
+Maybe even use it as a global!(`$client`).

+The client also holds references to the jobs that have been pushed so that they are not collected by GC.

 # Settings